plone/documentation/manage/deploying/production/ubuntu_production.rst

     This blocks everything but SSH and HTTP(S).

-So, you may be wondering, how do you do Zope Management Interface administration?
+You may be wondering, how do you do Zope Management Interface administration?
 SSH port forwarding will allow you to build a temporary encrypted tunnel from your workstation to the server.

 Execute on your workstation the command: